But First We Brunch!

 Can I use store bought pie dough?

 You can.
-I made this recipe once using store bought dough and it came out great.
-A little less flaky, but still delicious!
+I also made this recipe using store bought dough and it came out great.
 I found that I could only get 6 total pastries, because I didn't want to roll it too thin, so they were gone a little faster 🙂

 Can I make the dough without a food processor?

 Yes!
 The pop tart dough is exactly the same as a pie dough recipe.
 If you don’t have a food processor, use a pastry cutter, a couple of knives, the back of a fork, or even your fingers to combine the butter and flour mixture.
-Then add the ice cold water and use a wooden spoon or a silicone spatula to combine into a crumbly dough.
+Then add the egg, water, and lemon juice and use a wooden spoon or a silicone spatula to combine into a crumbly dough.

 Will puff pastry work?